AdobeDocs/experience-manager-learn.en/help/foundation/administration/understand-reasons-to-upgrade.md

 ---
 title: Understand Reasons to Upgrade
-description: A high-level breakdown of key features for customers considering upgrading to the latest version of Adobe Experience Manager.
+description: A high-level breakdown of key features for customers considering upgrading to the latest version of Adobe Experience Manager 6.
 version: 6.5
 topic: Upgrade
 role: Leader, Architect, Developer, Admin, User